2026 Kia Sorento Vs. Toyota Highlander Full Comparison

 Frequently Asked Questions

 The Kia Sorento has better performance options than the Toyota Highlander.
-With its available turbocharged engine, the Kia Sorento makes 281 horsepower and 311 pound-feet of torque – the Highlander only offers up to 265 horsepower and 310 pound-feet of torque.
-When comparing gas-only engines, the Sorento also earns better fuel economy ratings at 26 MPG (Combined).1
+With its available turbocharged engine, the Kia Sorento makes 281 horsepower and 311 pound-feet of torque, while the Highlander only offers up to 265 horsepower and 310 pound-feet of torque.
+When comparing their standard engines, the Kia also earns better fuel economy ratings with up to 26 MPG (Combined).1

 Which vehicle has better warranty coverage: the Kia Sorento or the Toyota Highlander?